 The hidden dangers of diesel tuning and remapping.

 A few things to consider before purchasing a remap.

 Having been in the business of recalibrating O.E.
 Engine management systems for over fifteen years, we have been watching the market change with a mixture of disappointment and dismay.
 It is an unfortunate fact of life now that there are many products on the market that give anyone with a little computer knowledge access to the engine run calibration stored within a vehicles ECU.
 This was always going to happen as all the manufacturers now allow ECU recalibrating via computer so that faults can be ironed out at dealer level and options can be added to the car without factory intervention.

 The problem is, you can easily go online and buy yourself a relatively cheap tuning and remapping programmer that will both read and write the file in your engine management system, which means if you had the means and know how to edit it, you could alter the way the engine runs.
-This is where the problems have started to arise as not only can you buy the hardware, you can also buy files on a CD that claim to offer the same as the professionals do.
-These CD's often have some 10,000 modified ECU's files on them, and all for only £4.
+This is where the problems have started to arise as not only can you buy the hardware, you can also buy files on the internet that claim to offer the same as the professionals do.
+There are even bulk purchase options for some 10,000 modified ECU's files on them, and all for only £4.
 Does that sound like a professional has made them to you?

 Generally speaking, these files have been stolen from one or another company over the years and been compiled onto CD/DVD.
 Are the files good?
 Nobody knows... will they kill your engine?
 Well, we sure wont be finding out as we wouldn't dare use one on your expensive engine, but sadly lots of these people have done just that and the manufacturers are selling ECU's, engine's and transmissions like hot cakes as a result!